Matrix Gegenbauer Polynomials: the $2\times 2$ Fundamental Cases: Abstract

 \section{Abstract}

-In this paper, we exhibit explicitly a sequence $\{P_w\}$ of $2\times2$ matrix valued orthogonal polynomials with respect to a weight $W_{p,n}$, for any pair of real numbers $p$ and $n$ such that $0<p<n$.
-This weight reduces if and only if $p=n/2$, and the entries of $P_w$ are expressed in terms of the Gegenbauer polynomials $C_k^\lambda$.
-Also the corresponding three-term recursion relations are given and we make some studies of the algebra $\mathcal D(W)$.
-The development of this work was motivated by results on spherical functions of fundamental type associated with the pair $(\SO(n+1),\SO(n))$.
+In this paper, we exhibit explicitly a sequence of $2\times2$ matrix valued orthogonal polynomials with respect to a weight $W_{p,n}$, for any pair of real numbers $p$ and $n$ such that $0<p<n$.
+The entries of these polynomiales are expressed in terms of the Gegenbauer polynomials $C_k^\lambda$.
+Also the corresponding three-term recursion relations are given and we make some studies of the algebra of differential operators associated with the weight $W_{p,n}$.